jomarieminney/sc-new-workshop-content/content/python/getting_started/how_to_python/_index.md

 Now we need to save the file and give it a descriptive name.
 Let's call the file **python_intro.py** and save it to your desktop.
 We can name the file anything we want, but the important part here is to make sure the file ends in __.py__.
 The __.py__ extension tells our operating system that this is a **Python executable file** and Python can run it.
 Try not to use **whitespace** in file name, you can replace space with **_**.

+{{% notice note %}}

-> **Note** You should notice one of the coolest thing about code editors: colours!
+**Note** You should notice one of the coolest thing about code editors: colours!
 In the Python console, everything was the same colour; now you should see that the `print` function is a different colour from the string.
 This is called "syntax highlighting", and it's a really useful feature when coding.
 The colour of things will give you hints, such as unclosed strings or a typo in a keyword name (like the `def` in a function, which we'll see below).
 This is one of the reasons we use a code editor. :)

+{{% /notice %}}

 With the file saved, it's time to run it!
 Using the skills you've learned in the command line section, use the terminal to **change directories** to the desktop.